g0aty/SickoMenu/FEATURES.md

 - **Spam** Spams chat with your desired message
 - **Spam by Everyone** *(Only with Safe Mode disabled)* Spams the chat as all players with your desired message (Default: OFF)
 - **Console** Shows a console window that tracks all game events (Default: OFF)
+- **Allow Everyone to NoClip** Allows every player to walk through walls provided they're not a cheater as well
+- **Kill Everyone** Kills all players as yourself
+- **Protect Everyone** *(Only as host/Safe Mode disabled)* Casts a guardian angel shield with the same color as the player around them
 - **Disable Venting** Instantly kicks anyone in the vents out (Default: OFF)
 - **Spam Report** Spams dead body reports (Default: OFF)
 - **Kill All Crewmates** Kills all crewmates as yourself